IlyaMatsuev/Apex-GraphQL-Client/docs/types/README.md

 This interface is needed for parsing a GraphQL node to the string (well formatted or not).

-`String parse(GraphQLNodeBase node, Boolean pretty)` - Returns a string parsing the provided node.
+`String parse(GraphQLBaseNode node, Boolean pretty)` - Returns a string parsing the provided node.
 If `pretty` is true the string should be well-formatted.

 ---